Taking Care of Parents: 10 Things Adult Children Caregivers Must Know

 Asking a doctor about the prognosis of an elderly parent is the best way to know what the future might hold.
 This means the caregiver MUST ask and learn about health conditions and the day-to-day effects.

 Ask questions like what does a good day look like?
 How does one know if a condition is better or worse?
 What signs, like temperature, blood pressure, are important to monitor?
 Can one health condition affect another?
 What is palliative care?
 What is hospice?

 Taking Care of Elderly Parents: Stay at Home and Beyond

-Managing the day-to-day care needs of parents, working with the healthcare system, managing family disagreements, working with outside providers, and more are included in the online course Taking Care of Elderly Parents at Home.
+Managing the day-to-day care needs of parents, working with the healthcare system, managing family disagreements, working with outside providers, and more are covered in the online webinar course Taking Care of Elderly Parents at Home.
 This online course can change the course of caring for parents and reduce stress for caregivers.

 Interested in Fast-Forwarding Your Learning to Make Caring for Loved Ones Easier?
 Click Here For More Information About the Online Webinar Course